shom-fr/woom/docs/start.rst

 ===========

-Woom helps you performing tasks in isolated environments, in a given order, optionally cycling over dates and ensemble members, on laptop or on an HPC with a scheduler.
+Woom helps you performing tasks in isolated environments, in a given order, optionally cycling over dates and ensemble members, on your laptop or on an HPC with a scheduler.

 Here are a few definitions.